AlphaKure/NP-File-Converter/EN_README.md

 &emsp;&emsp; WorksSort.xml_path:chara classification requires WorksSort.xml. **Very important!!!** You can take it from A000.( we recommend using the P version.)
 Please enter the path of WorksSort.xml.

-&emsp; Other custom function switches can be changed first or in index.py.
-Details will be given in step 2.
+&emsp; Others are function switches.
+You can turn off features you don't need.

 </p>
 <br />
 <p>
-&emsp; Example of setting.json:
+&emsp; Example of setting.ini:

 ```ini
 [ToolPath]